 A few hours later, we’d ask Kasdan about his working relationship with Mr. Apatow on this movie after writing the script:

 CS: You’ve worked with Judd for so long so on a movie like this where he’s co-writing and producing, when do you need the space as a director to make some of the decisions?
 Kasdan: We work closely together.
 We talk about almost every part of it.
 He was rarely on-set though.
 I was always happy to have him there and would sometimes ask him to come for certain stuff, but we’ve been together for a long time, and we don’t really have a problem with giving each other space to work at this point.
 In a way, Judd, as you may have noticed, has a lot going on, and I think that he on some level is always relieved when there’s some large aspect that he doesn’t feel he needs to be attending to on a daily basis.
 When I’m shooting something that we wrote together, he doesn’t feel the need to sit there on set, and in general, he hires and works with people that maximize the possibility of him not he’s not like a control freak at all.
 He’s very collaborative and because this was an idea that I had that I brought to him that I was directing and was going to have to suffer with on a day-to-day basis of making it, he would generally defer.
 The way that this worked was that we were working on it together and in terms of the actual content of the movie, I was sort of the final…

+CS: Producers tend to have ideas and notes on all aspects of a movie so was there ever a time when he thought something you really loved didn’t work or vice versa?
 Kasdan: Yeah, no, I mean we disagree about things all the time, although less than you’d think.
 It would be more pointed towards a scene that I liked that he doesn’t think we need or a joke that he likes that I don’t want.
 The testing (in front of audiences) does eventually work almost all of that out, because if something you might not like is playing really big, you start to like it more.
 If it isn’t, there is kind of that third voice and then at the end of the day, it’s sort of your instinct and you just make a decision together.

 Walk Hard: The Dewey Cox Story opens nationwide on Friday, December 21.
 You can also check out our video interviews with Judd Apatow, John C. Reilly and Jenna Fischer here and buy the excellent soundtrack at Amazon or better yet, download the extended version exclusively from the iTunes store and hear a bunch of those extra songs not in the movie!
 Also, check out our report on the Cox Across America tour’s stop at New York City’s famed Knitting Factory here.